 Icarus vs Bulgarian National Army – Vasil Levski Stadium

-After watching a national fixture be played in Bulgaria’s ‘home of football’ it was a totally different experience arriving to play our own fixture there!
-We were scheduled to play against the Bulgarian National Army and, although considerably less supporters, it was still a surreal opportunity.
+After watching a national match played in Bulgaria’s stadium, it was a different experience arriving to play our own fixture!
+Our first match of the trip was against the Bulgarian National Army.
+Although there were considerably fewer supporters, it was still a surreal opportunity.

 The promenade leading to the stadium was considerably quieter when we arrived than it was with the national buzz.
 However, walking in through the main entrance instead of the turnstiles was great.
-The changing rooms were incredible (considering the only experience I have had previously is Saturday league cold showers) with TVs, individual player lockers and an ice bath!
+The changing rooms were incredible, considering the only experience I have had previously is Saturday league cold showers!
+There were TVs, individual player lockers and an ice bath!
 There was plenty of space for our whole squad and the atmosphere for us was great.

 The game itself was less impressive.
-Our hosts undoubtedly had a greater support (the ambassador to Bulgaria for the UK, who was in attendance, was our only fan present) which certainly swayed the performances on the pitch.
+Our hosts undoubtedly had a greater support, which certainly swayed the performances on the pitch.
+Let’s blame that at least!

-We were comfortably beaten, but to experience playing football on a national pitch (albeit with one stand half full) was a fantastic experience and one I will never forget!
-After the game we showered and got into our suits, before heading out onto the streets of Sofia for a 15 minute walk from the stadium to the ambassador’s house.
+It was fantastic to play football on a national pitch, however we were comfortably beaten.
+It was an experience I will never forget!
+After the match, we showered and got into our suits.
+We then took to the streets of Sofia for a 15 minute walk from the stadium to the ambassador’s home.

 Ambassador’s Reception

-Icarus had been invited, along with our Bulgarian opponents, to dinner at the ambassador’s ‘house’ (I would go as far as to say a D-List mansion).
-We went through a security checkpoint into the gated compound where we were greeted with offerings of a local Bulgarian beer and a room for our kitbags.
+Icarus had been invited, along with our Bulgarian opponents, to dinner at the ambassador’s ‘house’.
+I would go as far as to call it a D-List mansion.
+We went through a security checkpoint into the gated compound.
+There were offerings of a local Bulgarian beer and a room for our kitbags – a very warm welcome!
 We headed into the party and split, heading off in small groups to talk to the dignitaries present.

 Icarus vs CSKA Sofia U19s – CSKA Sofia

 For a week in Bulgaria, we could hardly justify only one high calibre match.
 The second of the week’s trio of fixtures came at CSKA Sofia’s ground against their U19 academy.
-Upon arriving at the gates to the ground, only a short distance from the Vasil Levski, it was breathtaking to observe the culture.
+The culture was evident upon arriving at the gates to the ground.
+It was only a short distance from the Vasil Levski.
 The club has a history with hooliganism and gangs, with a lot of associated violence.
 Graffiti and lots of club scarves littered the walk to the stadium, signifying the club’s history.
 Being a Bulgarian first tier stadium, and having competed in European competitions, we were expecting big things for the Bulgarian Army Stadium.

-Our game against the Under 19 age-group of CSKA Sofia’s academy was, unsurprisingly, less well attended and the only spectators were the family of those young footballers looking to showcase their skill.
-We were convincingly beaten by a group of players who, from amongst their ranks, the next great Bulgarian footballers will emerge.
+Our game against the Under 19 age-group of CSKA Sofia’s academy was, unsurprisingly, less well attended.
+The only spectators were the family of those young footballers looking to showcase their skill.
+We were convincingly beaten by a group of players from who the next great Bulgarian footballers will emerge.

 Community Matters

 The week in Bulgaria was not just about football.
-As well as the visit to the ambassador’s residence, our other defence engagement was at the Tsarko Selo, with a local charity called the Cedar Foundation, who work with disadvantaged children across Sofia.
-Students from the British School of Sofia had organised a sports day as part of their diploma, for the Cedar Foundation and we were asked to assist/take part.
+Our second defence engagement was at the Tsarko Selo with a local charity called the Cedar Foundation.
+They work with disadvantaged children across Sofia.
+Students from the British School of Sofia had organised a sports day as part of their diploma.
+Our job?
+We were asked to assist and take part in the games.

-The day was very well run and it was a pleasure to take part in.
+It was a pleasure to take part in the day, which was very well organised.
 The students, who spoke fantastic English, had organised a range of activities where teams (of a mix of students and Icarus players) competed in a hearty competition.
 It was a thoroughly enjoyable event and a great opportunity to engage with the community in Sofia.

 Icarus vs DHL Bulgaria – Tsarko Selo

-Our final fixture of the week was against a team from DHL (yep, that delivery company you see with the yellow vans driving around) at our very own Tsarko Selo.
+Our final fixture of the week was against a team from DHL at our very own Tsarko Selo.
 We lined up on the pitches we had trained on all week and got to work against a very physical, experienced side.
-Icarus ran out 2-1 winners (after a last minute goal to seal the game) which topped off a fantastic week and visit to Sofia, Bulgaria’s capital.
+Icarus won 2-1, which took a last minute goal to seal the game.
+This result topped off a fantastic pre-season football tour in Bulgaria.